niklasamslgruber/RedCASTLE/README.md

 message object structure for this example: msg.suppressed_properties.suppressed_properties (array[3])

-Filter for specfic conditions.
-Currenty supported are range filtering as well as whitelist and blacklist filtering.
+Filter for specific conditions.
+Currently supported are range filtering as well as whitelist and blacklist filtering.
 A entry has to pass all filter conditions, otherwise the entry is removed from the set.
 You could also use only one or two of the filter conditions.
 ```json
 {
     "filterCondition": {